50054-cdpa/notes/docs/memory_management.md

 return y;
 ```

 Note that all these three examples are well-typed in the current type checking system.
-The array out of bound error can be detected via dependent type system (recall GADT example in [some earlier class](./fp_haskell_poly.md#generalized-algebraic-data-type)).
+The array out of bound error can be detected via dependent type system (recall GADT example in [some earlier class](./fp_scala_poly.md#generalized-algebraic-data-type)).
 The other two kinds of errors can be flagged out using Linear Type system.

 ## Linear Type System

 Linear Type was inspired by the linear logic proposed by Jean-Yves Girard.

 Linear Type System is a popular static semantic design choice to ensure memory safety.
-It has strong influence in languages such as Cyclone and Rust.
+It has strong influences in languages such as Cyclone and Rust.

 The basic principal is that